Methods of Japanese Charting + On-Chain Indicators.

 B) History.

-During ancient times in Japan, price representations were hand-drawn.
-Traders had to represent the price of a commodity (rice at that time) accurately and precisely to make decisions with real consequences; errors meant financial losses.
-Strategies related to rice and market factors of that time were also utilized.
-All this began at the Dōjima Rice Exchange in Osaka, considered one of the first organized futures markets in history.
+During ancient times in Japan, price representations were drawn by hand.
+Traders had to accurately represent the price of a commodity (rice at that time) to make decisions with real consequences, as mistakes could lead to financial losses.
+Strategies related to rice and market factors of that time were also used.
+All of this began at the Dōjima Rice Exchange in Osaka, considered one of the first organized futures markets in history.

-The first person who is said to have performed this type of analysis was Munehisa Homma.
-He is credited with writings from the 18th century on market psychology, considered among the first works on the subject.
+The first person who, it is said, performed this type of analysis was Munehisa Homma.
+He is attributed with writings from the 18th century about market psychology, considered among the first works on the subject.
 He later became a financial advisor to the Japanese government and was honored with the title of samurai for his contributions.

 These methods continued to develop and be used in Japan for a long time before being shared with the Western world, as they were considered confidential.
-Only in 1986 was the first book on the subject published in English: “The Japanese Chart of Charts” by Seiki Shimizu, translated by Gregory S. Nicholson, meaning this body of knowledge has formally existed in the West for just 40 years.
+It was only in 1986 that the first book on the subject was published in English: “The Japanese Chart of Charts” by Seiki Shimizu, translated by Gregory S. Nicholson, meaning that this body of knowledge has formally existed in the West for only 40 years.

-Shortly after, Steve Nison, one of the first to receive the CMT designation, positioned himself as a key figure in the introduction and formalization of charting in the West, specifically on Wall Street, starting in 1991.
-He wrote several books, including the widely known “Japanese Candlestick Charting Techniques.”
+Shortly after, Steve Nison, one of the first to receive the CMT designation, became a key figure in the introduction and formalization of charting in the West, specifically on Wall Street, starting in 1991.
+He has written several books, including the widely known “Japanese Candlestick Charting Techniques”.
 He is also a technical analysis expert with over 30 years of practical experience.
-Steve's client list includes Fidelity, J.P.
+Steve’s client list includes Fidelity, J.P.
 Morgan, Goldman Sachs, and Morgan Stanley.
 Additionally, his work has been featured in The Wall Street Journal, Worth Magazine, Institutional Investor, and Barron’s.

-Before Nison, prices were represented in bar format and earlier in line format.
-He himself compared Japanese candlesticks to these formats as color TV vs black and white TV.
+Prior to Nison, prices were represented in bar format and previously in line format.
+He compared Japanese candlesticks to these formats as color TVs vs. black and white TVs.

-In this sense, it is important to understand that charting improves the visual analysis of market data.
-For example, traditional candlesticks show the internal structure of each period with body/wicks (OHLC - two-dimensional: time and value), Heikin-Ashi smooths out price noise making trends/reversals more visible, and Renko (one-dimensional) completely removes time from the equation focusing only on value changes.
-Each of these methods contributes a different type of visual analysis of the market, and you will see them applied to on-chain market indicators of Bitcoin.
+In this sense, it is important to understand that charting enhances the visual analysis of market data.
+For example, traditional candles show the internal structure of each period with body/wicks (OHLC - bidimensional: time and value), Heikin-Ashi smooths out price noise, making trends/reversals more visible, and Renko (one-dimensional) completely removes time from the equation, focusing only on value changes.
+Each of these methods provides a different type of visual market analysis, and they will be applied to Bitcoin’s on-chain market indicators.

-It should be noted that there are others besides the three I mentioned.
+It should be noted that there are others besides these three I mentioned.

 2) CMT Association.

-The CMT is a professional nonprofit organization that certifies technical market analysts globally.
-It is the highest institutional authority on the discipline, considered the highest standard in the field.
+The CMT is a global non-profit professional organization that certifies market technical analysts.
+It is the highest institutional authority on the discipline and is considered the highest standard in the field.

 All trading material shared in this note comes from authors whose work has been evaluated and promoted by the CMT.